 Typically we think of Barbecue as an American invention.
 The word itself is derived from a Native American word.
 Indian Barbecue is cooked in a Tandoor.
 A Tandoor is a large pot like you would see in some Arabian Nights movie.
 Typically it is buried in the ground up to its neck.
 Hot coals are added to the bottom of the Tandoor.
 Being ceramic the Tandoor holds in the heat and focuses it on the food cooked inside not unlike the popular ceramic cookers that have popped up in recent years.

-On a final note, if you look through an Indian Cookbook, you will find a great deal of recipes for poultry and lamb.
+On a final note, if you look through an Indian Cookbook, you will find plenty of recipes for poultry and lamb.
 The reason for this is that Hindus (the predominant religion) do not eat beef or pork and Muslims do not eat pork.
-You can find recipes for things like Curry Pork or Tandoori Beef, but these are usually variations derived from India's influence in other parts of the world.
-I know a local Japanese restaurant that makes an excellent Curry Pork, but it is definitely of a Japanese persuasion.
+You can find recipes for things like curry pork or Tandoori beef, but these are usually variations derived from India's influence in other parts of the world.
+We know a local Japanese restaurant that makes an excellent curry pork, but it is definitely of a Japanese persuasion.